arefinthecybersec/Manual-Testing-P1/README.md

 ## 📌 Project Overview

 This project demonstrates manual testing processes using a sample application, following standard QA practices.
-It includes test case documentation, bug reports, and test result summaries using Excel and industry tools.
+It includes test case documentation, bug reports, and test result summaries using Google Sheets.

 ---